Skip to main content Skip to navigation

 ANGELIQUA MONTOYA, BS (Fall 2016 – Present)

-Angeliqua Montoya is a 4th year PhD candidate studying the evolutionary genetics of nitrogen-fixing rhizobium bacteria that can form a symbiosis with leguminous plants.
+Angeliqua Montoya is a 6th year PhD candidate studying the evolutionary genetics of nitrogen-fixing rhizobium bacteria that can form a symbiosis with leguminous plants.
 More specifically she’s interested in how genetic variation in the bacterial symbionts impacts the evolution of host discrimination mechanisms, and understanding whether bacterial lineages differ in the loss, gain or transmissibility of the large region of mobile genes (the symbiosis island) that house cooperation traits in Mesorhizobium.
 In her free time she enjoys reading dark novels, playing ukulele and singing.

-ZOE WILSON, BS (Summer 2021 – Present)
+ZOE WILSON, MS (Summer 2021 – Summer 2024)

-BRITTANY LETENDRE, BA (Summer 2021 – Present)
+BRITTANY LETENDRE, MS (Summer 2021 – Winter 2023)

-Brittany is a MSc student studying Plant Biology in the Porter lab and is currently researching the effects of fire frequency on plant-microbe interactions and forest regeneration.
+Brittany is a MSc student who studied Plant Biology in the Porter lab researching the effects of fire frequency on plant-microbe interactions and forest regeneration.
 Brittany’s interest in forest ecology and symbiosis stem from her background working for the United States Forest Service, as well as from her time leading multi-week wilderness courses as adjunct faculty for the Outdoor Recreation Leadership program at Colorado Mountain College.
 Brittany earned her BA in Sustainability Studies from Colorado Mountain College and was awarded a two-year Rocky Mountain Land Management Fellowship (2017-2019) during her time as an undergraduate student.
 When Brittany isn’t in the greenhouse with her experiment she can generally be found in her personal garden, climbing with her husband, or knitting.

-RANDI RICHARDS (Summer 2020 – Present)
+RANDI RICHARDS, BS (Summer 2020 – 2023)

-Randi is a senior undergraduate student who joined the Porter lab in summer 2020.
+Randi was a senior undergraduate student who joined the Porter lab in summer 2020.
 She has been working on testing plant microbial symbiont’s tolerance to environmental stressors such as UV radiation and heavy metal exposure.
 Randi will graduate in spring 2022 with her B.S. in Biology and minors in Molecular Biology and Environmental Science.
 She hopes to continue microbiology research in graduate school in a few years.

-TULLEE STANFORD (Fall 2021 – Present)
+TULLEE STANFORD (Fall 2021 – 2023)

 Tullee Stanford is a Senior at WSU, he is majoring in Biology and minoring in environmental science.
 He currently assists Angeliqua Montoya in research geared towards understanding how specific genes affect rhizobias’ ability to form mutualism with plants and how those genes transfer in different systems.
 After graduation, Tullee plans to work in habitat restoration design and implementation, but plans to join a graduate program in biology and plant biology in a few years.
 Outside of school and volunteering in the lab, Tullee enjoys working in his native greenhouse, sculpting, and birding.

-BROOKE PETERSON (Fall 2021 – Present)
+BROOKE PETERSON (Fall 2021 – 2022)

 Hello!
 My name is Brooke Petersen and I am a current senior at WSUV majoring in biology with a minor in Japanese.
 After graduating I am hoping to complete a study abroad program and eventually apply for medical school.
 Outside of helping with the fire-soil microbe lab I enjoy a good book or testing out new art supplies!

-HUGO VASCONCELOS (Fall 2021 – Present)
+HUGO VASCONCELOS (Fall 2021 – 2022)

 Hi!
 My name is Hugo Vasconcelos and I am a 3rd year international student majoring in Environmental Science.
 I am from Portugal/Macau and have been studying at WSU’s Vancouver campus since Fall 2021.
 When not there, I enjoy long hikes, watching documentaries, reading non-fiction, and head-bobbing to funk.
+I completed an NSF REU internship on the impacts of domestication on the rhizobial symbiosis.

-BETHANIE DAVIS (Fall 2021 – Present)
+BETHANIE DAVIS (Fall 2021 – 2022)

 Hello!
 My name’s Bethanie Davis, I’m an earth and environmental science major planning on practicing environmental law and policy upon graduating.
 I love journalism, fiction books, and working with the plants in the greenhouse!